track-asia/trackasia-native/design-proposals/2022-10-27-rendering-modularization.md

 - This is more specific logic than we'd want to see in a rendering loop.
 Remember, this runs every frame.
 - If your data is not in tile form, it's going to be hard to render.

-That last one is really interesting and we can find an example in TrackAsia Native itself.
+That last one is really interesting and we can find an example in Trackasia Native itself.
 Look to the [Render Location Indicator Layer](https://github.com/track-asia/trackasia-gl-native/blob/main/src/mbgl/renderer/layers/render_location_indicator_layer.cpp).
 Here's where this approach trips up... rolls down the hill... into a pile of broken glass.
 You can feel the developers' pain in this module.

 If you're not familiar with real time rendering toolkits, I'll put it this way.
 Managing the logic for a location puck that updates every time the user moves should not involve direct OpenGL calls.
 It should be abstracted, at least a little.